 There are inspirational women running businesses in every corner of the UK.
-In these short videos (below), six women from one small town in Northern Ireland share their start-up stories.
+In these short videos (below), five women from one small town in Northern Ireland share their start-up stories.
 They talk about the highs and lows of getting ventures off the ground and moving them onwards and upwards.
 They include businesses in new media and digital, marketing, creative industries and crafts, food production and virtual administration.

 They’re taking part in a brilliant initiative from Omagh Enterprise Company – the 60 second challenge.
 It’s fast, focused and fun – businesses have to try and answer 6 questions about their business in just one minute.
 Most fail the challenge, but not by too much!
 And they slip over because they are just so passionate and enthusiastic about what they’re doing.
 We all need a bit more of that… so why not take a minute or two and be inspired!